masfour7/Interactive-Lab-Hub/Lab 2/README.md

 # Lab 2 Part 2

+# Was waiting for the webcam to merge it to my project.
+Will upload my Lab 2 work in a few moments.

 Pull Interactive Lab Hub updates to your repo.

 Modify the code from last week's lab to make a new visual interface for your new clock.
 You may [extend the Pi](Extending%20the%20Pi.md) by adding sensors or buttons, but this is not required.